Alain Dassas

 Alain Dassas (/fr/) (born 5 August 1946) is a French businessman who held various positions within the Renault-Nissan Alliance and was one of the key participants in the agreements that led to its creation.
 He also negotiated several major contracts for the Renault F1 Team and was President of it between 2006 and 2007.

 Early career and education

 Dassas was born on 5 August 1946 in Paris, France.
-After obtaining a degree at the École Supérieure de Commerce de Paris, a postgraduate degree in econometrics at the University of Paris and a Masters in Management at the University of Stanford, he was hired by the Chase Manhattan Bank in New York in 1973 and since then, he occupied various senior positions at different financial entities in both France and the United States.
+After obtaining a degree at the École Supérieure de Commerce de Paris, a postgraduate degree in econometrics at the University of Paris and a Masters in Management at Stanford University, he was hired by the Chase Manhattan Bank in New York in 1973 and since then, he occupied various senior positions at different financial entities in both France and the United States.

 Renault-Nissan alliance

 Renault

 In 1983, Renault hired Dassas to manage the company's financial offices in New York.
 In 1986, he was named chief operating officer of the Société Financière et Foncière (Renault's bank).
 He also was assigned to manage relationships with banks and financial markets.
 In 1990, he became Financial Director of Renault Crédit International.
 In 1997 he was named vice president, Financial Operations of Renault and participated in several key agreements for the future of the company, such as negotiations with Volvo, the joint venture with AvtoVAZ, the acquisition of a majority stake in Dacia and Renault Samsung Motors and the alliance with Nissan.
 In 2001, he was named Senior Vicepresident, Finance and in 2003 he joined the board of directors of Renault.

 In 2010, he became a company's consultant.